ROCm/rocWMMA/docs/source/Programmers_Guide.rst

 samples/common.hpp
 ''''''''''''''''''

-Common code used by all the above rocwmma samples files.
+Common code used by all the above rocWMMA samples files.

 The `test` directory